 A commonly used comparison for an algorithm is that it is like a recipe.
 This analogy applies well to rules-based and symbolic Al. Like a recipe instructs the cook to combine specific ingredients in a specific order to make a particular dish, a rules-based AI system is a set of commands such as if-then logic statements that tell a computer how to combine precise forms of information to achieve a particular task or outcome.
 Algorithms can be more or less exact in their outputs based upon the clarity of the instructions we give.
 Just as a recipe written by a chef may call for a "pinch of salt" because most chefs have a common understanding of what a "pinch" is, an AI system that instructs a computer to reason probabilistically or approximately may be used in cases where a "good enough" answer helps augment human decision-making.
-Also like recipes.
-Al systems can range from simple to extremely complex, with some of the most advanced systems being combinations of multiple algorithms creatively combined.
+Also like recipes, AI systems can range from simple to extremely complex, with some of the most advanced systems being combinations of multiple algorithms creatively combined.
+With the advent of generative AI, machines may be asked to create their "own" recipes - by creating new versions of text, new photos or paintings or videos, and other content generation that may or may not accurately reflect facts and circumstances.